ryanspletzer/ryanspletzer.github.io/_posts/2023-05-10-openai-enterprise-deployment-approaches.md

 a shared general purpose set of services that employees at large may consume, like an overall support chat, which could combine data sets from various disciplines within the company.

-We could come up with many variations of these setups, but I think this starts to paint a picture of how these services might permeate the fabric of our companies, in ways far beyond a simple single hosted service for all to use with only one central group running and supporting it, and likely much more in the ways that things like VMs, containers, orchestrators, and other technology trends have come into the picture in the past.
+We could come up with many variations of these setups depending on the makeup of a give company, but I think this starts to paint a picture of how these services might permeate the fabric of our companies, in ways far beyond a simple single hosted service for all to use with only one central group running and supporting it, and likely much more in the ways that things like VMs, containers, orchestrators, and other technology trends have come into the picture in the past.

-In much the same way in 2008 when everyone wanted corporate email on their iPhones, and in the same way that technology trends like CI/CD become widespread and normalized, so too will everyone will want and expect contextual AI assistance in and around our tools, and the arrangement of backing services that we create will play a big part of that.
-I believe that it will take a mix of shared and use case-specific deployments to get there, and I also believe that success in further fine-tuning these services' models with training data from the enterprise will require a previously unseen and elevated level of partership amongst all the functions within an organization.
+In much the same way in 2008 when everyone wanted corporate email on their iPhones, and in the same way that technology trends like CI/CD become widespread and normalized, so too will everyone will want and expect contextual AI assistance in and around our tools, and the arrangement of backing services that we create will play a big part in that.
+I believe that it will take a mix of shared and distributed use case-specific deployments to get there.
+And I also believe that success in further fine-tuning these services' models with training data from the enterprise will require a previously unseen and elevated level of partership amongst all the functions within an organization.